Working with Finder Windows

 You can also use this button to quickly swap between two sizes for a window.
 Make the window a size you like.
 When you click the Maximize button, it expands to its maximum size.
 Click the button again and it returns to the previous size.
 Each time you click the Maximize button, the window returns to the size it was previously (either the maximum size or the size you set).

 If you are like me and have lots of Finder windows open on the Desktop, you can use this resizing behavior to make working between multiple windows more convenient.
-Select an open window and make it the size you want it to be so it is out of the way and you can store many windows of this size on your desktop; make it just large enough so you can see the window’s title.
+Select an open window and make it the size you want it to be so it is out of the way and you can store many windows of this size on your desktop; make it just large enough so you can see the window's title.
 You can click the Maximize button to open the window to work in it.
 Then, click the Maximize button again to return the window to its small size.
 Use the button to toggle between the two sizes.
 When you need to work in the window, make it large by clicking the Maximize button.
 When you are done, click the button again to make it small.
-You might find this even more convenient than minimizing windows (which you’ll learn about shortly).
+You might find this even more convenient than minimizing windows.

 Resizing the Panes of Finder Windows

 When you resize the Places sidebar, the text and icons within the sidebar become smaller so you can still see as much of them as possible within the allocated space.
-When the pane becomes too narrow to display all of an item’s name, the first part of the name appears, followed by an ellipsis.
+When the pane becomes too narrow to display all of an item's name, the first part of the name is shown followed by an ellipsis.